vic-951/learnings/README.md

 # Overview
 ## other
+### calulateFactorialNumber
+this is simple function to calculate a factorial.

 ### createHtmlWithDtdAndXml
 In this folder, I created a DTD File to check an XML-structure.
 Also I created the XML and XSLT-stylesheet to create a static HTML-file with movies.